The Paris Dressmaker

 About the author

-Kristy Cambron is a vintage-inspired storyteller writing from the space where art, history, and faith intersect.
-She’s a Christy Award-winning author of historical fiction, including her bestselling debut, The Butterfly and the Violin, and nonfiction, including the Verse Mapping series of Bibles and Bible studies.
-A self-proclaimed history nerd, she loves to chase all things research, going behind the scenes at a Ringling Bros.
+Kristy Cambron is a vintage-inspired storyteller writing from the space where beauty, art, and history intersect.
+She’s a Christy Award–winning author of historical fiction, including her bestselling novels, The Butterfly and the Violin.

 Praise